Chapter 5:

 With my worries somewhat assuaged, we continue on our merry way deeper into the forest.

-I must say, this place reminds me a bit of Canada.
-Very nice country, it’s where the my pen pal, the one who introduced me to D&D, is from.
+I must say, this place reminds me a bit of Canada, more specifically its evergreen forests.
+It's a very nice country, it’s where the pen pal who introduced me to D&D is from.

-He once showed me a picture of his apartment surroundings.
+He once showed me a picture of his apartment surroundings through his phone camera.

-“Dire Wolves.
-Usually they’re further in the forest.”
+“Dire Wolves,” she whispers in my ear.
+“Usually, they’re further down in the forest.”

 “I cast a spell that masks our scent before we entered this forest, but be careful.
 There are some cases where elite Dire Wolves develop mana-sensing abilities.”